-We collected five bedrock samples within a depth profile at site EW-01 (Fig. 01; Table 1) from quartz bearing recrystallized chert layers, from the wall of a tunnel that connects the Jungfraubahnen railway tunnel with the rockwall surface.
-The samples were collected from the intact, bare bedrock wall, while the surface sample was taken form the current bedrock face

-- 470 next to the tunnel opening.
+We collected five bedrock samples within a depth profile at site EW-01 (Fig. 1; Table 1) from quartz-bearing recrystallized chert layers, from the wall of a tunnel that connects the Jungfraubahnen railway tunnel with the rockwall surface.
+The samples were collected from the intact, bare bedrock wall, while the surface sample was taken from the current bedrock face next to the tunnel opening.
 The bedrock material was quarried with a battery saw and chisel, thereby following standard sampling protocols (Dunai and Stuart, 2009).
 Each sample was 5 to 10 cm thick and consisted of 1 to 1.5 kg of rock material.
 Concentrations of cosmogenic 10Be were measured on quartz grains that were extracted from these samples.
 Sample preparation followed the procedure of Akçar et al. (2012) and took place at the Institute of Geological Sciences, University of Bern.
-10Be/9Be ratios were measured by accelerator mass spectrometry (AMS) at the AMS facility at ETH Zurich, and - 475 were normalized to internal standard S2007N (Christl et al., 2013).
-The measured ratios were corrected using a long-term, variance-weighted average, full process blank ratio of 2.48 x 10^{-15} with a relative weighted uncertainty of 18.8% (from 28 inbatch measured blanks from the same 35Cl spike preparation over several months' time).
-This amounted to a relative correction between 3 and < 19 %.
-We used the long-term average, as we consider the spike as main source of contamination of the blank and samples and thus, of stochastic nature.
-However, we note that the measured in-batch blank showed a ratio of - 480 (4.81 \pm 1.12) x 10-15.
-Using this value for correction would amount to relative blank corrections between 29% 36% for samples EW-01-4, -5 and -6, which would render them uninterpretable, as concentrations would be too low to be considered as reliably detected.
+10Be/9Be ratios were measured by accelerator mass spectrometry (AMS) at the AMS facility at ETH Zurich, and were normalized to internal standard S2007N (Christl et al., 2013).
+The measured ratios were corrected using a long-term, variance-weighted average, full-process blank ratio of 2.48×10^{-15} with a relative standard error of the weighted mean of 1.8×10^{-16} and a weighted variance of 18.8 % (from 28 in-batch measured blanks from the same 9Be spike preparation over several months' time).
+This amounted to a relative correction between 3 and < 19 \%.
+We used the long-term average, as we regard the spike as the main source of contamination of the blank and samples and thus as being stochastic in nature.
+However, we note that the measured in-batch blank showed a ratio of $(4.81 \pm 1.12) \times 10^{-15}$.
+Using this value for correction would amount to relative blank corrections between 29 % and 36 % for samples EW-01-4, -5, and -6, which would render them uninterpretable, as concentrations would be too low to be regarded as reliably detected.
 Thus, all subsequent steps in processing and interpretation on the 10Be data rely on the validity of the long-term, variance-weighted average blank correction.

-Nevertheless, the rock samples show 10Be concentrations (Fig. A1) that range from 1.9 x 104 at g-1 to 0.35 x 104 at g-1 (Table

-485 A1) and that decrease with depth.
-The standard 1σ error (ranging from 0.07 x 10^4 at g-1 to 0.24 x 10^4 at g-1; Table A1), which accounts for AMS reproducibility and counting statistics, shows relative uncertainties ranging from 11 % to 69 %.
-These uncertainties are high, however, due to the low concentrations they still allow for a meaningful profile modelling.
+Nevertheless, the rock samples show 10 Be concentrations (Fig. A1) that range from 1.9×10^4 at g^{-1} to 0.35×10^4 at g^{-1} (Table A1) and that decrease with depth.
+The standard 1σ error (ranging from 0.07×10^4 at g^{-1} to 0.24×10^4 at g^{-1} ; Table A1), which accounts for AMS reproducibility and counting statistics, shows relative uncertainties ranging from 11% to 69%.
+These uncertainties are high.
+However, despite the low concentrations they still allow for a meaningful profile modeling.